-Traditional surrogates.
-Artificial insemination first made surrogacy possible.
-A traditional surrogate is a woman who is artificially inseminated with the father's sperm.
-She then carries the baby and delivers it for the parents to raise.
 A traditional surrogate is the baby's biological mother.
 That's because it was her egg that was fertilized by the father's sperm.
-Donor sperm can also be used for a traditional surrogacy.
+Donor sperm can also be used.

 In the U.S., gestational surrogacy is less complex legally.
 That's because both intended parents have genetic ties to the baby.
 As a result, gestational surrogacy has become more common than a traditional surrogate.
 About 750 babies are born each year using gestational surrogacy.

 If you're a woman, you may consider a surrogate for several reasons:

 - You had a hysterectomy that removed your uterus

 - Conditions that make pregnancy impossible or risky for you, such as severe heart disease

 You may want to think about surrogacy if you tried but couldn't get pregnant with a variety of assisted-reproduction techniques, such as IVF.